 As an independent business owner, you can’t afford to go wrong with your pricing.
-Your pricing helps clients decide whether they want to invest the time and effort to work with you.
+It helps clients decide whether they want to invest the time and effort to work with you.
 It can also determine whether you’re generating profit after you’ve covered all your operating expenses.

 - How does competitive pricing work?